mathbteixeira/deviget-minesweeper-api/README.md

 ### POST - "/api/minesweeper/game/"
 * This endpoint is responsible for configuring a new game and saving the game and cells to the database. </br>
 * If the parameters are invalid, should return an *HTTP status 400 - BAD REQUEST* and null in the body of the response. </br>
-* If the game creation is successful, should return an *HTTP status 201 - CREATED* and the Game object in the body of the response.
+* If the Game creation is successful, should return an *HTTP status 201 - CREATED* and the Game object in the body of the response.

 #### Sample payload:
 ```json